Survey logic – Jump to page in a survey

-2. Click the logic-symbol in the top right corner of the question, marked in the screenshot below.
+2. Click the logic symbol in the top right corner of the question box, marked in the screenshot below.

 3. You add a logic string by clicking Add logic.
 Then you define the conditions that are relevant for your question.
 In our example below, we want respondents to jump to page 3 when the answer to the question “What do you think about Netigate as a survey tool?” is greater than 3:

-- The page as a small triangle at the bottom of the overview (s. red marking on the screenshot below)
+- Pages using logic will show a small triangle at the bottom of the overview (see red marking on the screenshot below)

 - The Logic symbol appears in green

 Add different follow-up questions

-To do this, follow step 1-3 from above.
+To do this, follow steps 1-3 from above.

-With this set-up, you have the initial question “What do you think about Netigate as a survey tool?” on page 1, the first follow-up question for dissatisfied respondents still on page 2 (“What can we do to improve?”) and the new follow-up question for satisfied respondents on page 3 (“What do you like especially well?”).
+With this set-up, you have the initial question (“What do you think about Netigate as a survey tool?”) on page 1, the first follow-up question for dissatisfied respondents still on page 2 (“What can we do to improve?”) and the new follow-up question for satisfied respondents on page 3 (“What does Netigate do especially well?”).

 4. Create a jump on page 2.
-Like in previous steps, click the Logic-Symbol on page 2.
+As in previous steps, click the Logic symbol on page 2.

 If your survey doesn’t have any further pages, you can jump to End Of Survey instead.

-This way you can create jumps/logic for existing survey questions, and make sure that respondents only respond to questions that are relevant to them.
-In previous examples, there are only direct jumps to follow-up questions, but it is, of course, possible to jump later on in the survey as well.
+This way you can create jumps/logic for existing survey questions and make sure that respondents only respond to questions that are relevant to them.
+In our examples, there are only direct jumps to follow-up questions, but it is, of course, possible to jump later on in the survey as well.
 For example, if the answer is No to question 1 the respondents should jump from page 10 to 14.

 The setup is exactly the same, you create the logic on question 10 and set up the rules to jump to page 14 if the answer to the question on page 1 equals to No.